upsella/online/content/pricing.md

 {{< rawhtml >}}
-Click "Subscribe” to purchase the Website support service and agree to UPSELLA's Terms of Service and Privacy Policy.
-You allow UPSELLA to charge your card for future payments in accordance with Terms of Service.
+Click "Subscribe” to purchase the Website support service and agree to UpSella's Terms of Service and Privacy Policy.
+You allow UpSella to charge your card for future payments in accordance with Terms of Service.
 You can always cancel your subscription.
 <br>
 <div id="pricewell-a5674410-9bb3-4444-820c-137b6aef59c7"></div><script src="https://snippet.pricewell.io/a5674410-9bb3-4444-820c-137b6aef59c7/pricewell.js" async=""></script>
 {{< /rawhtml >}}